BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 201-250.md

 external counterpart.
 So the whole point is to become developed in regard to your own body.
 It’s not about saying “there is no gender, this masculinity is just an illusion.”
-Yes, in a sense, there is no gender as in no gender that is yours, that can be owned by you - but factually, the body is so.
-It is such - with such hormones, with such predispositions, such height and shape and so on - and that’s not a problem.
+Yes, in a sense, there is no gender as in no gender that is yours, that can be owned by you—but factually, the body is so.
+It is such—with such hormones, with such predispositions, such height and shape and so on—and that’s not a problem.

 The problem is that there is a basis of pleasure that can arise on account of the body and your mind is not developed in regard to that.
 So when the prospect of pleasure makes itself apparent, you are accepting the body and accepting the ownership.
-You are carelessly identifying and taking up the ownership of whatever you are paired with - in this case, the masculine aspects.
+You are carelessly identifying and taking up the ownership of whatever you are paired with—in this case, the masculine aspects.
 As a result, you seek pleasure even further outside, which is the counterpart for it.
 Again as a result of that, you seek the union and become dependent on the pleasure of the union and